ICanHazCode/Stationeers.BepInEx/ExamplePlugin/README.md

 Description shown in the Workshop for the plugin

 #### `About\tags.ttinclude`
 A list of tags for the plugin.
-These are the tags they are organized into in the workshop Available tags are:
+These are the tags that are listed in the workshop.
+One tag per line.

+Available tags are:
 - World Save
 - Mod